Scarlett Johansson Attends Met Gala Wearing Marchesa, Brand Owned by Harvey Weinstein's Ex-Wife

 A spokesperson for Weinstein also previously told PEOPLE in a statement that “any allegations of non-consensual sex are unequivocally denied by Mr. Weinstein.
 Mr. Weinstein has further confirmed that there were never any acts of retaliation against any women for refusing his advances.”

-Weinstein and Chapman separated shortly after the news broke, and a source told PEOPLE that they agreed on a divorce settlement in January 2018.
+Weinstein and Chapman separated shortly after the news broke.
+“My heart breaks for all the women who have suffered tremendous pain because of these unforgivable actions,” Chapman told PEOPLE.
+A source said that they agreed on a divorce settlement in January 2018.

 - Looking for more style content?
 Click here to subscribe to the PeopleStyle Newsletter for amazing shopping discounts, can’t-live-without beauty products and more.